 Does Texas Have a “No Pay, No Play” Law?

-“No pay, no play” laws state that a driver who does not have insurance should not be eligible for any compensation.
-This law may apply even if the uninsured driver is not at fault for the collision.
-Ten states have enacted similar laws.
+In some states, there are “no pay, no play” laws in effect.
+In these states, an uninsured driver is not eligible to pursue compensation for damages.
+This law may apply even when the uninsured driver is not at fault for the collision.

+There are 10 states that have enacted these laws.
 Fortunately for accident victims in Texas, there is no such law in effect.
-This means uninsured drivers are not barred from recovering compensation for damages if an insured driver caused the crash.
+This does not mean you should drive without insurance.
+It simply means that uninsured drivers are not barred from recovering compensation for damages if an insured driver caused the crash.

 What Are the Consequences of Driving Without Insurance?

-Even though Texas does not have a “no pay, no play” law, uninsured drivers may still face legal consequences if they are caught driving without insurance.
+Even though Texas does not have a “no pay, no play” law, uninsured drivers may still face legal consequences if they are caught driving without insurance, including:

-Sometimes drivers may not be aware their policy was canceled.
-For instance, if they forgot to make a payment or the insurance company made a clerical error.
-In this situation, it is important for the uninsured driver to take steps to reinstate his or her policy as soon as possible to avoid further penalties.
+Sometimes drivers may believe they are insured and are completely unaware that their policy was canceled.
+For instance, if the insurance company made a clerical error.
+More often, the driver either forgot to pay his or her bill or maybe had a tight month, financially, and opted to delay making a payment.
+In either situation, it is important for the uninsured driver to immediately take steps to reinstate his or her policy to avoid further penalties.

 How the Insurance Company May Try to Deny Compensation

-Insurance companies are always going to try find valid reasons to deny or devalue a claim.
+Insurance companies always look for valid reasons to deny or devalue a claim.
 Therefore, even a valid claim filed by an uninsured driver may quickly get denied by the insurance company.